Nirakkoottu: Plot

 A day before his scheduled execution, Ravi Varma escapes prison, and accidentally meets Sasikala.
 He learns that Sasikala and Mercy are sisters and tells her the truth about what really happened.

-Ravi loved Mercy and never pressured her for any modeling assignments.
-Ajith had blackmailed Mercy by threatening to expose nude images of her to the world.
-Fearing social stigma, Mercy divorces Ravi unwillingly.
-Ajith later tries to molest Mercy, kills her and flees.
-Since Ravi was at the scene of the murder, he was taken into custody by the police.
-To avenge his wife, Ravi escapes from the prison and then kills Ajith.
+Ravi sincerely loved his wife Mercy and never pressured her for any modeling assignments Post-marriage.
+Sasikala's colleague Ajith who worked as a part-time photographer at Ravi's firm had blackmailed Mercy by threatening to expose nude images of her to Ravi and the public which Ajith took it by hiding while she was changing her clothes during the modeling days if she doesn't spend a night with him which she refuses.
+Ajith reveals those images to Ravi who initially misunderstands Mercy for adultery.
+Ravi divorces Mercy reluctantly but came to know the truth when he found a diary of Mercy at home where she reveals what actually happened.
+Ajith later tries to rape Mercy, fatally stabs her and flees when Ravi arrives.
+She dies at Ravi's arms.
+Since Ravi was at the scene of the murder, the Police and the Public mistaken him as the killer.
+Ravi was taken into custody by the police and the public burns his car where Mercy's diary also gets burnt destroying the whole evidence.
+To avenge Mercy's death, Ravi escaped from the prison and finally he kills Ajith and surrenders.